kob112358/learning-resources/README.md

 [React Docs](https://reactjs.org/docs/introducing-jsx.html)

+## Interview training

-neetcode.io - An "optimized" list of leetcode questions with video solutions for them all.
+[Neetcode](neetcode.io) - An "optimized" list of leetcode questions with video solutions for them all.
 I was using it a lot at first, but it seems like a lot of frontend interviews don't go too hard on leetcode so I've stopped focusing here for the time being.

 [FrontEnd Interview Handbook](frontendinterviewhandbook.com) - A pretty good general guide book on things to prepare for